margohpolo/WebSot/README.md

 #### Moving Forward
 - Debugging the connection check in Client
-- Usage of WebSocketBehavior class
+- Usage of WebSocketBehavior class for Client?
+(Not sure if feasible)
+- .Net Console Client Origin still not printing on Server side